B2B SaaS Marketing Websites

 I know what it feels like to watch traffic arrive and convert poorly.
 To wait on a dev cycle to ship a landing page.
 To sit in a revenue review knowing the site is part of the problem but not being able to move fast enough to fix it.

-At Fleetio, I led the rebuild of a 1,000+ page marketing site on a modern Next.js stack — turning a fragile, slow property into a performant engine that consistently drove the majority of our inbound pipeline.
+At Fleetio, I led the rebuild of a 1,000+ page marketing site on a modern Next.js stack — turning a fragile, slow property into a performant engine that — for most of my time there — drove 60% of overall pipeline from inbound.
 That work taught me that the website problem is never just a design problem or a dev problem.
 It's a marketing problem.
 And it needs someone who understands all three.

 I started Plerom because most B2B SaaS teams don't have that person.
-I take on a small number of clients at a time — typically three or four — so every engagement gets my full attention, not a handoff.
+I work AI-native by default — it's part of how I match agency-level output without the overhead.
+I take on a small number of clients at a time — typically two or three — so every engagement gets my full attention, not a handoff.

 If your site is quietly costing you deals, I'd like to help.